 Here are 7 steps you can take to improve the finances of your business.

 It’s important to get a handle on your debts so you know where you stand.
-Here are elements you need to know:
+Here are some points to consider:

-- How much you need to payoff current loans
+- How much money you need to payoff current loans

 - Your total amount of loan payments each month